Darya Kravets

-Darya Dmytrivna Kravets (Дар'я Дмитрівна Кравець, born 21 March 1994) is a Ukrainian professional footballer who plays for Serie A club FC Como Women and the Ukraine women's national team.
-She previously played in France for Reims, in Russia for Mordovochka Saransk, FC Zorky Krasnogorsk and in Kazakhstan for BIIK Kazygurt.
+Darya Dmytrivna Kravets (Дар'я Дмитрівна Кравець, born 21 March 1994) is a Ukrainian professional footballer who played for Serie A club FC Como Women and the Ukraine women's national team.
+She previously played in France for Reims, in Russia for Mordovochka Saransk, FC Zorky Krasnogorsk, and in Kazakhstan for BIIK Kazygurt.

-Biography

-Career in club
+Club career

 Darya started with another sport, road cycling, at the age of nine.
 While she continued to practice the discipline in competition, even winning a podium in a national championship, she finally chose football at the age of 14 and made her debut for Lehenda Chernihiv.

 In 2014, she joined the women's team of the Russian club FC Mordovia Saransk.
-She played her first match in the Russian Premier League on April 13, 2014 against the club Ryazan-VDV.
+She played her first match in the Russian Premier League on April 13, 2014, against the club Ryazan-VDV.

-The following year she joined FC Zorky Krasnogorsk and finished at the third position of the Russia championship.
+The following year she joined FC Zorky Krasnogorsk and finished at the third position of the Russian Women's Football Championship.

 In 2016 she joined the club BIIK Kazygurt in Kazakhstan.
-Darya participates in the Champions League with BIIK Kazygurt and in the 2018-2019 season faces and beats Barcelona 3-1 in the round of 16.
+Darya participates in the Champions League with BIIK Kazygurt and in the 2018–2019 season faces and beats Barcelona 3–1 in the round of 16.

 Darya Kravets joined France in the summer 2019 by signing at the Stade de Reims, for the club's return among the elite in D1 Féminine.
+In 2022 she moved to Como in Italy.
+In 2023, she attempted to enter the Russian Federation when incriminating material was found on her phone.

 International career

-She made her debut for the Ukraine national team WU-17 on October 21, 2010, in the winning (6-1) home game of the WU-17 European Championship first qualifying round against Kazakhstan.
-She made her debut for the Ukraine women's national team on September 13, 2014, in the winning World Cup (8-0) home qualifying match against Turkey.
+She made her debut for the Ukraine national team WU-17 on October 21, 2010, in the winning (6–1) home game of the WU-17 European Championship first qualifying round against Kazakhstan.
+She made her debut for the Ukraine women's national team on September 13, 2014, in the winning World Cup (8–0) home qualifying match against Turkey.